Malaysia travel advice

 There are many regional types of Chinese cooking including Cantonese, Peking, Hakka, Sichuan and Taiwanese.
 Indian food is also popular, with curries ranging from mild to very hot indeed.
 Vegetarian food, chutneys and Indian bread are available.
-Indonesian cuisine also combines the use of dried seafood and spiced vegetables with the Japanese method of preparation with fresh ingredients cooked to retain the natural flavour.
+Indonesian cuisine also combines the use of dried seafood and spiced vegetables with the Japanese method of preparation with fresh ingredients cooked to retain the natural flavor.
 Japanese, Korean and Thai food are available in restaurants.
 Western food is served throughout the country, particularly in major hotels which have continental menus and international coffee shops.
-Drink: Although the country is largely Islamic, alcohol is available.
-Local beers are Tiger and Anchor and are a similar cost to the UK.
+Drink: although the country is largely Islamic, alcohol is available.
+Local beers are Tiger and Anchor.

 Tipping: 10% service charge and 5% government tax are commonly included in bills.
 If you would like to reward good service we recommend tipping your chauffeur guide 20-30 Ringgit per day.
 Obviously this is very much a rough guide and you are completely free to give whatever you feel is appropriate.
 For porters in hotels (and at airports where appropriate) we recommend that you give a couple of Ringgit.